 Once a legislative instrument has been tabled in the Senate or the House of Representatives, any member of the relevant House may give a notice of motion to disallow a legislative instrument within 15 sitting days.
 Disallowance has the effect of repealing the legislative instrument.

-For further information regarding the disallowance process, see Odgers' Australian Senate Practice, the Guide to Senate Procedure No. 19 or the House of Representatives Guide to Procedure, Chapter 14.
+For further information regarding the disallowance process, see Odgers' Australian Senate Practice or the Guide to Senate Procedure No. 19.

 Finding a legislative instrument